-The Kensington is a mixed-use development on Kensington High Street in London W8.
+Holland Park Gate is a mixed-use development on Kensington High Street in London W8.

-Redevelopment of the Kensington Odeon cinema building, Post Office sorting house, and Whitlock House.
+The redevelopment includes the Kensington Odeon cinema building, Post Office sorting house, and Whitlock House.

 - New 887-seat cinema (including 12 wheelchair accessible seats) with six screens